 Thank you reading my post.
 If you found this useful please share with the social media icons on the page.

 You can view my full Digital Marketing and Optimization Toolbox here.

 To browse links to all my posts on one page please click here.

-- About the author: Neal provides digital optimisation consultancy services and has worked for brands such as Deezer.com, Foxybingo.com, Very.co.uk and partypoker.com.
-He identifies areas for improvement using a combination of approaches including web analytics, heuristic analysis, customer journey mapping, usability testing, and Voice of Customer feedback.
+- About the author: Neal provides digital marketing optimisation consultancy services and has worked for brands such as Deezer.com, Foxybingo.com, Very.co.uk, partypoker.com and Bgo.com.
+He uses a variety of techniques, including web analytics, personas, customer journey analysis and customer feedback to improve a website’s conversion rate.

-- Neal has had articles published on website optimisation on Usabilla.com and as an ex-research and insight manager on the GreenBook Blog research website.
-If you wish to contact Neal please send an email to firstname.lastname@example.org.
-You can follow Neal on Twitter @northresearch and view his LinkedIn profile.
+- Neal has had articles published on website optimisation on CXL and Usabilla.com.
+As an ex-market research and insight manager he also had posts published on the GreenBook Blog research website.
+If you wish to contact us please send an email to firstname.lastname@example.org.
+You can follow us on Twitter @conversionupl, see Neal’s LinkedIn profile or connect on Facebook.